-All employees must keep Personal Data and information about M.V.K secure at all times.
+All employees must keep Personal Data and information about the Company secure at all times.
 If an employee is concerned that data or confidential information is at risk, he or she must immediately contact the PO.

 Data Subjects Rights

 Data subjects have rights when it comes to how we handle their Personal Data.
 These include rights to: